What do I mean by Closed Door?

 I have tagged some books/series as “Closed Door”.
 Generally, these books include kissing, maybe making out, and perhaps a tease of beginning to remove clothes… but then things “fade to black” or they, you guessed it – close the door.
 It’s acknowledged in the story that the MC’s are having a sexual relationship, but full on sex scenes aren’t included.

 This does not preclude any other potentially sensitive subjects or language.
 I’ve read/listened to Police/Military/Investigative/etc. romances that are closed door but cover topics like kidnapping, rape, murder, etc. I’ll note that in my review.

 Note: I don’t tag LGBTQIA relationships any different than heterosexual ones.
 There was a trend for quite a while (and still exists to some extent) to tag all non-heteronormative romance as “Erotica”.
-For example, if the text would be closed door for an M/F couple, then I will tag it for an M/M couple as well.
+If the situations/descriptions would be closed door for an M/F couple, then I will tag it identically for an M/M couple as well.

 Some of my favorite books/series I’ve tagged as Closed Door:

 All in Good Time by M.K.
 Chester – M/F, small-town historical romance

 Blessing and Light by Kasia Bacon – M/M, short story, fantasy